abysslover/crosscut/README.md

-# crosscut
+# Poseidon
-multiple genome representation
+Multiple genome representation, taxonomy classification, and its applications.